 All visitors and contractors are required to take a RAT test prior to entering the facility, and we ask anyone with flu like symptoms to visit at a later date.
 The patience and understanding of our families and friends has been nothing short of amazing.
 This support is appreciated.

-Other things implemented include:
+Other procedures implemented include:

 We are mindful that we are approaching flu season and our primary concern is for resident welfare, but we also recognise the need for social contact with families and the benefits that this provides for both the resident and family member.

 If you have specific concerns these can be sent to email@example.com and we will get back to you.

 For further information, please visit the below websites:

 • Residential and Aged Care Workers – https://www.health.gov.au/initiatives-and-programs/covid-19-vaccines/information-for-aged-care-providers-workers-and-residents-about-covid-19-vaccines

 • Aged Care Residents and their Families – https://www.health.gov.au/node/18602/coronavirus-covid-19-advice-for-people-in-residential-aged-care-facilities-and-visitors

 We have gone paperless, for visitors, residents, staff signing in & out of the facility.